VAIJ-TEJAS/Articles/ToDo List/draft1.md

 	window.mainloop()

 **Adding a Title and necessary Frames and Labels**
 You can add a catchy title to your To-Do app.
-Here, I have named it "Todo List App".
+I have named it "Todo List App".
 The app features two frames: one for entering new tasks and another for displaying existing ones.
 The new task frame includes labels for "Task Name," "Priority," and "Deadline."

 	self.window = window
 	window.title("Todo List App")